 So, what those stages are telling you?

-- Market in confirmed uptrend: invest 100% of cash – the best time to buy;
+- Market in a confirmed uptrend: invest 100% of cash – the best time to buy;

 - Market in correction: go to 100% cash and avoid making new investments and cut short any losses.

-If you are the novice investor and got lost in various strategies, this one will give you quite simple roadmap to successful trading.
-The only one expense you need is to get the IBD (Investors Business Daily) subscription at investors.com.
+If you are a novice investor and got lost in various strategies, this one will give you quite a simple roadmap to successful trading.
+The only expense you need is to get the IBD (Investors Business Daily) subscription at investors.com.

 Guys, I don’t want to look like the paid advertiser (I have nothing to do with this company).
-I simply want to recommend this “tool” for your benefits.
+I simply want to recommend this “tool” for your benefit.

-The IBD’s CANSLIM investing system identifies seven common characteristics for winning stocks (like exceptional earning and sales growth, innovative product or strong demand from mutual funds).
+The IBD’s CANSLIM investing system identifies seven common characteristics for winning stocks (like exceptional earnings and sales growth, innovative product, or strong demand from mutual funds).
 Use them for your trading rules.
 Use the Sector Leaders section.
 Use the IBD 50 list or just trade the FFTY - Innovator IBD 50 ETF.

 As soon as you start reading the IBD newspaper, your investment horizon will expand and your trading skills will become more precise and more successful.

-Look also for a bonus #2: IBD’s 20 Trading Rules.
-You can include them into your set of trading rules.
+Look also for bonus #2: IBD’s 20 Trading Rules.
+You can include them in your set of trading rules.